 During the early years of modern American history, the swamp provided a sanctuary for slaves who managed to escape their captors.
 These settlements of Great Dismal Swamp maroons lasted up until the Civil War.

-After the Civil War, the swamp suffered at the hands of humans as George Washington demanded it to be drained and used for a settlement.
+After the Civil War, the swamp suffered at the hands of humans as it was to be drained and used for a settlement.
 However, logging proved to be a more viable option and over time, it decimated the swamp.

 The swamp was first fully explored by William Drummond in 1655.
 He discovered the lake in the middle of the swamp which was subsequently named after him.

 Lake Drummond is unique in Virginia as it is one of only two naturally occurring lakes and it has dumbfounded people to how it formed as there are no streams or rivers that feed into the lake.

 Great Dismal Swamp Today

 Today, the swamp is a thriving ecosystem and one of the most beautiful places to visit in Virginia.
 There is plenty to see and do within the swamp- from nature trails to thrilling activities in and around Lake Drummond.

 Unfortunately, the swamp also suffers from fires during droughts and drier seasons in recent years.
 It is not uncommon for the swamp to catch on fire and you can even see the smoke from Richmond (and up in space!).